SmartMonkey-git/robinson-group-python-template/README.md

 ## Testing

-A test suite of a typical Python package consists of unit, integration, and documentation tests (i.e. the code snippets embedded in the documentation), and it is truly important to write the tests to ensure that the code works as intended.
+A test suite of a typical Python package consists of unit, integration, and documentation tests (i.e. the code snippets embedded in the documentation).
+It is important to write tests to ensure that your code works as intended.

-The package template provides a minimal setup and the tests can be executed by invoking the Pytest runner:
+This template provides a minimal setup for testing.
+Tests can be executed by invoking Pytest:

 ```shell
 pytest
 ```

 The runner looks for tests in `src` and `tests` folders.
-On top of that, the Python code in the top-level `README.md` file is also executed, so we can demonstrate the most imporant functionality:
+On top of that, the Python code in the top-level `README.md` file is also executed.
+If `README.md` shows a snippet like this:

 ```python
 >>> from project_name.foo import foo